 Yes.
-SSS offers peer mentors for incoming students and a special section of Gen 100 that is designed to assist with the adjustment to college.
+SSS offers peer mentors for incoming students and special sections of Gen 100 that are designed to assist with the adjustment to college.
 SSS also makes the transition smoother by offering one-on-one advising and career counseling and workshops on managing your time efficiently, getting along with professors, financing your education, and many other topics.

 Is SSS just for freshmen and sophomores?